Actindo-AG/Documentation/BigCommerce/Integration/04_ManageProductData.md

 # Manage product and offer data

 Before you start exchanging data with *BigCommerce*, you must check your product and offer data.
-You must check the images assigned to a product in *PIM* as well as the changeable attributes assigned to your variant sets in *Omni-Channel*.
+You must check the images assigned to an offer in the *PIM* or the *Omni-Channel* module.
+In addition, you can define the color-swatch variant option.

 ## Check product images

 Verify that the desired product data image is in the correct position and that the correct text field is maintained.

 It is recommended for a good presentation of the offers in your store that the desired images are displayed for each variant. *BigCommerce* supports the import of one thumbnail per variant only.
 The first image in the corresponding attribute is marked as thumbnail image for the offer.
 Additionally, the alt-text of that image will be added as description.
 The following procedure describes how to check the images in the *PIM* module.
 If you only have the *Omni-Channel* module in use, you can check the image accordingly via *Offers > Select offer > Edit offer*.